digitsmith888/xous-book/src/ch00-00-introduction.md

 ### Servers

 There are only a few "well known" Servers which are always available to receive Messages, and run the requested Opcode:
-- The `xous-name-server` maintains a list of all registered Servers by name, and guards a randomised 128-bit **Server ID** for each of the Servers.
+- The `xous-name-server` maintains a list of all registered Servers by name, and guards a randomized 128-bit **Server ID** for each of the Servers.
 The xous-name-server arbitrates the flow of Messages between Servers.
 - The `ticktimer-server` provides time and time-out related services.
 - The `xous-log-server ` provides logging services.
 - The `timeserverpublic` provides real-time (wall-clock time) services.
 It is only accessed via `std::time` bindings.